fedeglan/my-projects/README.md

-## What you will find in is this repo?
+## What you will find in this repo
 - #### Numerical Methods for Pricing Rainbow Options:
   Implementing Monte Carlo, Antithetic Monte Carlo and Finite Difference Method to   price a 2D Rainbow option.
 Convergence and computational cost analysis.
 - #### Credit Risk Models Implementation